Bisexuality: Out of the Closet at Last?

 First came female bisexuality.
 "Lesbians until graduation" on college campuses.
-Female celebrities hopscotching between male and and female partners.
+Female celebrities hopscotching between male and female partners.
 And sex researcher Lisa Diamond's book Sexual Fluidity, with its message that for many women choice of gender in a partner can be "fluid."

 Male bisexuality has been more difficult to coax out of the closet.
 Male bisexuals have faced mistrust from straight women, who like Carrie Bradshaw in Sex and the City feared being just "a layover on the way to Gaytown."
 And they've been accused in gay circles of being too fond of their heterosexual privileges to just come out as gay.